The coronavirus pandemic has, of course, challenged everyone to think about how we can all move forward in such extraordinary times.

 ∗ Deepen our knowledge of anatomy and structural relationships

-* Explore the interplay between effort and ease, and how creating a balance between them sustains healthy movements and bodies
+* Discover the interplay between effort and ease, and how creating a balance between them sustains healthy movements and strong bodies

 ∗ Develop fresh subtle approaches to adjusting / assisting your students